Kitware/CMake/Help/command/export.rst

   :ref:`Object Libraries` under :generator:`Xcode` have special handling if multiple architectures are listed in :variable:`CMAKE_OSX_ARCHITECTURES`.
   In this case they will be exported as :ref:`Interface Libraries` with no object files available to clients.
+This is sufficient to satisfy transitive usage requirements of other targets that link to the object libraries in their implementation.

 ::